mlibrary/about-ebc/src/content/invest.md

 <h2 id="how">How We Open Content</h2>

-The following chart shows what percentage of titles in the University of Michigan Press Ebook Collection we aim to make open access in their respective collection years.
+The following chart shows what percentage of titles in the University of Michigan Press Ebook Collection were made open access in their respective collection years.

 <table class="table table-bordered">
     <thead class="thead-light">